fgx/fgx-aircraft/readme.md

 * Examine data in fgdata to determine what parameters can be inferred algorithmically including scale, units and base point.
-* Decide who should write Python utility to eliminate duplicate vertices using Python - or see if Geoff's converter could be tweaked to do this.

 * Ascertain which models might need work in Blender.
 Decide who does what.